FERMat-ML/OMatG/README.md

-# OMG: Open Materials Generation
+# OMatG: Open Materials Generation

-A generative model for crystal structure prediction and de novo generation of atomic crystals.
+A generative model for crystal structure prediction and de novo generation of inorganic crystals.

-## Alex-MP20 dataset
+This open-source framework accompanies the paper available at [OpenReview](https://openreview.net/forum?id=ka2jxtCrkK#discussion, which should be cited when using it.

-The Alex-MP20 dataset is too large to be stored in this repository.
-You can download it at https://drive.google.com/drive/folders/1UU8nO_7qrDxirxSkzPDxzbHTLpO1DMuv?usp=share_link and put it alongside the other datasets in the [omg/data](omg/data) directory.
+**Note:** This repository is currently work in progress.

 ## Dependencies